edina/Exemplars2020/README.md

 [Robyn Greene](https://github.com/robyngreene) - Student Coding Experience Intern for Noteable, Edina

-Alexandru Hau -Student Coding Experience Intern for Noteable, Edina
+Alexandru Hau - Student Coding Experience Intern for Noteable, Edina

+Ian Stuart - Developer, Noteable Service

+Bert Robberechts - Lead Developer, Noteable Service
 ## License
 [BSD 3-Clause "New" or "Revised" License](https://github.com/edina/Exemplars2020/blob/master/LICENSE)

 ## Project status
-This was a project for Summer 2020 and has mostly been concluded.
+This work was started as a project for Summer 2020, and has remained the focal point for exemplars & tutorial documents relating to the noteable service.